debops/debops/docs/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If the database server is installed locally, it will be automatically detected
-and used by ``debops.mariadb`` role without any additional configuration.
+and used by the ``debops.mariadb`` role without any additional configuration.
 Also,
-if previously a remote server was used, and a local one was installed, it will
+if a remote server was used previously, and a local one was installed, it will
-automatically override remote configuration; you might need to recreate the
+automatically override the remote configuration.
+You might need to recreate the
 databases and user accounts in that case.

 Remote database server